Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Results

 \subsection{Synthetic Tasks}

-As we adopt two reward designs and two RL training methods with an optional SFT stage, for a single model we have eight experiment settings in total.
+As we adopt two reward designs and two alignment training methods with an optional SFT stage, for a single model we have eight experiment settings in total.
 Detailed performance results are shown in Table \ref{tab:synthetic-result}.
 In general, half of the settings of both models achieved significant improvements (p-val < 0.01), and 3 of the 16 settings achieved similar performance compared to SFT models.
-Compared with their original base models, training with SFT brings a performance increase of 156\% on average, while directly training the model using RL methods provides a performance increase of 120\% on average, with GRPO performance better than average and SFT, providing a 222\% performance increase.
-Compared with their SFT models, training additionally with RL brings another 9\% performance increase.
-This indicates that our RL recipes advances synthetic graph problems compared to off-the-shelf models and existing SFT approaches.
+Compared with their original base models, training with SFT brings a performance increase of 156\% on average, while directly training the model using alignment methods provides a performance increase of 120\% on average, with GRPO performance better than average and SFT, providing a 222\% performance increase.
+Compared with their SFT models, training additionally with alignment brings another 9\% performance increase.
+This indicates that our alignment recipes advances synthetic graph problems compared to off-the-shelf models and existing SFT approaches.

-When comparing different RL methods, we see that GRPO achieved better performance across two models with 8 settings, with 7 out of 8 settings achieving significant improvements compared to SFT models, while DPO only achieved significant improvement in 1 out of 8 settings, which is both SFT trained first.
+When comparing different alignment methods, we see that GRPO achieved better performance across two models with 8 settings, with 7 out of 8 settings achieving significant improvements compared to SFT models, while DPO only achieved significant improvement in 1 out of 8 settings, which is both SFT trained first.
 The average performance improvement of DPO is lower than those of GRPO, with or without the optional SFT stage.
 Additionally, GRPO can balance the performance of connectivity and shortest path, resulting in a smaller gap or even better performance on harder shortest path tasks.

 When comparing different reward designs, while there is not a huge difference when training with DPO, results of process-based reward are constantly better than results of solution-based reward when training with GRPO, with or without the SFT stage.
 For instance, training with solution-based reward after SFT leads to an average performance drop of 26.7\% compared to process-based reward with also high performance volatility during training, proving that deliberately designed rewards that can check the reasoning process of the model's response can lead to better results.